schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Afraid Frigate

-A biomedical engineer explains a resignation at a appropriated motel room.
+A biomedical engineer explains a resignation at an appropriated motel room.

 ## Innovation